samuelweiler/bulk-rr/draft-woodworth-bulk-rr.md

 appropriate and is RECOMMENDED.
 What is ultimately deemed appropriate may differ from zone to zone and administrator to administrator.

-\[ I am unclear how this helps DDOS mitigation against anyone at all. \]
+\[ I am unclear how this helps DDOS mitigation against anyone at all, and suspect this section should be removed.. \]

 ## Implications of Large-Scale DNS Records